-Fifth generation Steve has taken the humble potato to new levels by distilling it into Vodka which is named Aval Dor (Cornish for potato), a project which started in 2014.
-A year later a Gin was created starting with Aval Dor as the base spirit using botanicals foraged from the farm, this they named Stafford’s Gin after Steve’s great great grandfather.
+Steve, the fifth generation Dustow, has elevated the simple potato to new heights by distilling it into Aval Dor (Cornish for potato) Vodka, a project that began in 2014.
+A year later, using Aval Dor as the base spirit and botanicals foraged from the farm, they developed Stafford’s Gin, which they named after Steve’s great great grandpa.

-As Steve quite rightly points out, there are now plenty of companies producing Gin in Cornwall however, the Dustow’s are the first to bring the whole process under one roof.
+Although there are several businesses producing Gin in Cornwall, as Steve correctly points out, the Dustow’s are the first to integrate the entire process under one roof.

-Construction began on the distillery in 2017 thanks to a South and East Cornwall Local Action Group (SELAG), this is a programme which is part of the Rural Development Programme for England (RDPE) funded by the European Agricultural Fund for Rural Development (EAFRD) and the Department for the Environment Food and Rural Affairs (DEFRA).
+Construction on Colwith Farm Distillery began in 2017 thanks to a South and East Cornwall Local Action Group (SELAG), a programme funded by the European Agricultural Fund for Rural Development (EAFRD) and the Department for Environment, Food and Rural Affairs as part of the Rural Development Programme for England (RDPE) (DEFRA).